AdobeDocs/uxp-xd/src/pages/develop/reference/scenegraph.md

 directly, it may be easier to use the [translation](#scenenode-translation) and [rotation](#scenenode-rotation) properties.

 **Since**: XD 40

-Since XD 40 transform will return a Matrix3D objects for 3D transformed nodes.
+Transform will return a Matrix3D objects for 3D transformed nodes.
 Again, rather than reading the raw matrix values directly, it may be easier to use the [zDepth](#scenenode-zDepth), [rotationX](#scenenode-rotationX) and [rotationY](#scenenode-rotationY) for 3D specific properties.

 To move or resize a node, use the [translation](#scenenode-translation) property or APIs like [placeInParentCoordinates()](#scenenode-placeinparentcoordinates) or [rotateAround()](#scenenode-rotatearound).
 Setting the entire transform matrix directly is not allowed.
 To resize a node, use [resize()](#scenenode-resize).